dji-sdk/Mobile-SDK-Doc/source/faq/index.md

 The first time the application is initialized after installation, it connects to a DJI Server to verify it's authorized to use the DJI Mobile SDK by sending the Application Key.
 This process is called registration.
 Reasons for why it might fail include:

 * Application needs internet connectivity the first time it is run after installation (successful registration is locally cached, so internet connectivity is not required after the first initialization).
 * App key is incorrect.
-Check in the <a href="https://developer.dji.com/user/apps/#all" target="_blank"> User Center </a> to confirm the application key, or [create](../quick-start/index.html#generate-an-app-key) one if it hasn't been created yet.
+Check in the <a href="https://developer.dji.com/user/apps/#all" target="_blank"> Developer Center </a> to confirm the application key, or [create](../quick-start/index.html#generate-an-app-key) one if it hasn't been created yet.
 * Bundle Identifier (iOS) or Package Name (Android) isn't the same as the one associated with the App Key.
 See how to [create](../quick-start/index.html#generate-an-app-key) an application key and associate it with the correct application identifier.
 * If you are using iOS 10, please check [here](#application-registration-fail-in-ios-10-how-to-fix-it) to enable "Data Protection" in your Xcode project.